maxyou/xiaomi-store-client/README.md

 # xiaomi-store-client

 > My first Vue.js work is a XiaoMi store client.
-A volunteer from BangBangTuan privide server,sincere thanks to BangBangTuan and the volunteer guy LinYiJiu!
+> Sincere thanks to BangBangTuan which organize this study group!
+Sincere thanks to the guy LinYiJiu who privide server-side!
 Not sure how long can this guy support.

 ## Build Setup